wndhydrnt/rcmt/docs/index.md

 """
 ) as task: # (1)!
     task.add_action(Own(content="rcmt works!", target="rcmt.txt")) # (2)!
-    task.add_matcher(RepoName("^github.com/wndhydrnt/rcmt-example$")) # (3)!
+    task.add_filter(RepoName("^github.com/wndhydrnt/rcmt-example$")) # (3)!
 ```

-1. A Task bundles Actions and Matchers and allows to set extra configuration.
+1. A Task bundles Actions and Filters and allows to set extra configuration.
 2. This adds an Action.
 Actions modify files in a repository.
 In this case, the `Own`
     Action creates the file `rcmt.txt` with the content `rcmt works!`.
-3. This adds a Matcher.
-Matchers allow filtering the repositories to which a Task
+3. This adds a Filter.
+Filters allow filtering the repositories to which a Task
     applies.
 This can be the name of a repository, like in this example.
-Other Matchers
+Other Filters
     are available that check for the existence of a file in a repository or the content
     of a file.